-Because the beach is long (3.5 miles in length) it is helpful to divide the beach in two sections: north of the pier and south of the pier.
+Because the beach is long (3.5 miles in length) it is helpful to divide the beach into two sections: north of the pier and south of the pier.
 Keep in mind that the beach in Santa Monica is not a dog beach, although leashed dogs are permitted along the boardwalk.

 North of the pier

 Santa Monica State Beach on the north side of the pier is separated from the city by the palisades (an ocean bluff) and the Pacific Coast Highway.
 A series of bridges, walkways and stairs provide access to the beach from the downtown area, a short walk from Third Street Promenade.

 Santa Monica Pier

 In the middle of the beach, extending from Colorado Blvd and the center of Santa Monica is the Santa Monica Pier.
 The pier is a landmark for the beach and the city, featuring an amusement park, Pacific Park, Heal the Bay Aquarium, shopping, restaurants, and more.

 South of the pier

 Santa Monica beach on the south side of the pier is level with the city, with parking lots, parks, homes and hotels bordering the beach.

 Walking & biking

 If you are staying close to the beach in a nearby hotel, parking your car in the city for the day, or taking the Metro in from Downtown Los Angeles, walking or biking to the beach is quick and easy.
 Paved and lighted paths, clear signage, accessible walkways and bike lanes are available the length of the beach.